 Bay Leaves:

-Small Pine Cones:
+Pine Cones:

-- Add the pine cones and wrap floral wire through the small holes in the center of the orange.
-Tighten it to keep them stable on orange garlands.
+- Add floral wire through the small holes in the center of the orange and tighten it to keep it stable.

 Cloves:

-- These look beautiful in the center of the orange slice around the small holes in the center of the orange.
+- Cloves look beautiful in the center of the orange slice around the small hole in the center, or the outer edge through the orange flesh.

 Fresh Pine: